2021 Advertising Awards

 Can I submit more entries after paying?
 Yes.
 In My Entries, you will have the opportunity to submit additional entries even if others already entered have been paid.
 This will simply generate a new confirmation email when you complete your entries with payment.

 I want to change something after I've paid.
 What do I do?
-Once an entry is paid, you cannot change the category, entry format or credits.
-A paid entry is final, so check carefully before proceeding to the payment fields.
-As a winner, you will be given a small window of time add or edit information.
+Once an entry is paid, you cannot change the category, entry title, entry format, Winners information, description of entry or creative credits.
+A paid entry is final, so check it carefully before proceeding to the payment fields.
+If chosen as a winner, you will be given a small window of time add or edit information.

 Can I get a refund?
 Entries are non-refundable; costs cover administration, processing and the judging of the entry.
 A submission of entry acknowledges acceptance of these rules.

 I'm getting error messages when I try to pay.
+What do I do?
 If you entered your payment information incorrectly on your first attempt, any subsequent attempts would be declined, even if you change your payment type.
 Close your browser and log back into My Entries.
 You should now be able to proceed with payment.
-If you continue to experience difficulties, contact firstname.lastname@example.org.
+If you continue to experience difficulties, contact email@example.com.

 If I win, what image will you use for reproduction?
 We will use the image(s) you submitted on entry.
-In the case of series, complete, campaign or motion, we select a sampling at our discretion from the images submitted.
+In the case of series, campaign, broadcast digital or motion, we select a sampling at our discretion from the images/files submitted.

 Questions?
 If you've checked all of the above sections and cannot find the answer to your question, or if you are having difficulty entering, contact firstname.lastname@example.org.

 Applied Arts reserves the right to amend these rules throughout the competition.
 Applied Arts assumes all entries are original and the property of the entrant, with all rights granted therein.
 Applied Arts reserves the rights to publish or exhibit entries for our print or electronic formats, or related promotions.
 Entries are non-refundable.
 Costs cover administration, processing and the judging of the entry.
-All descriptions and credits are subject to editing for length, clarity and grammar in accordance with the Applied Arts editorial style guide.
+Entries may be moved to more suitable category, if Applied Arts deems the category chosen unsuitable.
+All descriptions and credits are subject to be edited for length, clarity and grammar in accordance with the Applied Arts editorial style guide.
 A submission of entry acknowledges acceptance of these rules.